 12. Don’t take a taxi

 Taxis can get very expensive very quickly.
-Not to mention you will probably be stuck in London traffic for long time.
+Not to mention you will probably be stuck in London traffic for a long time.
 Why spend £10 on one single journey when you can buy an unlimited travel card for just £8?
 See more about the best ways to travel around London here.

 13. Don’t eat at ‘tourist’ places